 Thank you for your interest in Isaac Bear Early College High School (IBEC).

-Institutional oversight of the Early College program at UNCW is provided by Dr. Martin Posey, Associate Vice Chancellor and Dean of Undergraduate Studies.
+Institutional oversight of the Early College program at UNCW is provided by Dr. Cathy Barlow, Vice Provost and Senior Associate Vice Chancellor for Academic Affairs.

 Isaac Bear Early College in Guatemala with Global Public Service Academies, 2011